 A Problem With Delivery

 Runners are different.
 They're motivated, independent, and already know how to move.
 What they need isn’t supervision, it’s insight.
 They need to understand the injury, how to keep training around it, and how to allow it to heal optimally.
 That process doesn’t require a weekly appointment.
 It requires a plan, good communication, and a therapist who actually understands the sport and its demands.
-So, I developed a model that accomplishes that.

 Why Runners Hate PT